fractal/react-typewriter-effect/README.md

 **Reason for Fork**

 Fix a few bugs to make the package loop multitext and display properly over multilines text.
+Note that we, Fractal, no longer use this package but instead use our own internal version within our internal TypeScript library.
+This package is left here for those who find use from it, but will not be maintained.

 ## Description